MatthewCarroll2001/ITCS3160-Final-Project/README.md

 # ITCS 3160 - Final Project
 This is the full three parts of my final project for ITCS 3160 - Database Design and Implementation

+## Overview
 The project is split into three parts:
-* Part 1: (E)ER Design
-* Part 2: Relational Mapping, Creating Database Schema, and Populating Database
-* Part3: Complete Database and Final Report

-## Overview
-* Part 1 includes the design (included in the report and as a separate png file
+* Part 1 includes the design (included in the report and as a separate png file)
 * Part 2 includes the implementation of the basic database schema and data insertion
 * Part 3 includes views, triggers, queries, and final report linked as a docx file